-In October 2022, Lipigas signed a commitment to acquire 70% of Frest SpA's shares for a total of approximately USD 5.5 million, payable in installments over the following five years.
+In October 2022, Lipigas signed a commitment to subscribe capital increases to reach 70% of the shares of Frest SpA. for a total of approximately USD 5.5 million, to be paid in stages over the next 5 years.
 Frest SpA's corporate purpose is the sale, commercialization, and distribution of fresh food, whether in person or remotely.
-This investment is part of Lipigas' strategy to participate in businesses that leverage its strategic assets, including its relationship with end customers and last-mile logistics.
+In October 2023, Lipigas signed a commitment to subscribe capital increases up to 70% of the shares of Rocktruck SpA. for a total of UF 340,090 to be paid in stages over the next 5 years.
+The main corporate purpose of Rocktruck SpA. is the transportation of cargo by road and in urban areas.
+These investments are part of Lipigas' strategy to participate in businesses that leverage its strategic assets, including its relationship with end customers and last-mile logistics.

-In 2010, Empresas Lipigas S.A. entered the Colombian market through the company Chilco Distribuidora de Gas y Energía S.A.S.
+In 2010, Empresas Lipigas entered the Colombian market through the company Chilco Distribuidora de Gas y Energía S.A.S.
 E.S.P.
 This is an LPG commercializing company that participates in the Colombian market with its brand Gas País.

-It is present in 30 of the 32 departments of the country and has an annual average market share at national level of 16.4% as of December 2022, according to data from the Unified Information System of the Superintendence of Public Utilities (Sistema Único de Información de la Superintendencia de Servicios Públicos.)
+It is present in 25 of the 32 departments of the country and has an annual average market share at national level of 15.8% as of December 2023, according to data from the Unified Information System of the Superintendence of Public Utilities (Sistema Único de Información de la Superintendencia de Servicios Públicos.)

-For the commercialization of LPG in Colombia, the Company has 17 bottling plants and its own distribution network which, together with the distribution network of third parties, serves more than 630,000 customers.
+For the commercialization of LPG in Colombia, the Company has 16 bottling plants and its own distribution network which, together with the distribution network of third parties, serves more than 690,000 customers.
 In 2017, the supply of LPG through networks to customers in 12 municipalities in the interior of Colombia began and in 2018, the Company took control of the subsidiary Surcolombiana de Gas S.A.S.
-It currently supplies gas through networks to more than 120,000 customers.
+It currently supplies gas through networks to more than 140,000 customers.